leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 1.
 30. We're not exactly converting the words to binary representation, if that's what you were thinking.
 Instead, we're [using a word embedding such as word2vec](https://towardsdatascience.com/learn-how-recurrent-neural-networks-work-84e975feaaf7 "word2") to generate varying numerical representations
 31. Ok, so I'm pretty sure the first function actually has a [bias unit](https://ayearofai.com/rohan-5-what-are-bias-units-828d942b4f52 "bias"), so it also takes another input.
 But that overly complicates the main text explanation, so I'm leaving it out.
+40. You can verify this in the [GPT-3 paper page 8,](https://arxiv.org/pdf/2005.14165.pdf "paper") where they say "We use the same model and architecture as GPT-2, including the modified initialization, pre-normalization, and reversible tokenization described therein, with the exception that we use alternating dense and locally banded sparse attention patterns in the layers of the transformer, similar to the Sparse Transformer"
+41. This is the part of the transformer model where [they embed the word, and then calculate smaller query, key, and value vectors by mapping the embedded word vector on to a pre-trained weighted matrix](https://youtu.be/S0KakHcj_rs?t=1083 "youtube")

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*